 Note: All values expressed in parts per million ("ppm") except gold which is expressed in parts per billion ("ppb").

 This work outlined a number of areas of potential porphyry copper mineralization.
 The first target area (approximately 3.0kms by 1.5kms) was located in the northern portion of the property.
 The dominant structural fabric in this target is oriented north-south.
 This zone is characterized by anomalous copper-molybdenum with significant gold-silver enrichment.
 The gold footprint is larger than that of copper-molybdenum and could be due to a Miocene mineralizing event.

-The third zone (approximately 1.5 kms by 1.0 km) is located at the south end of the property and is predominantly underlain by Precambrian age two mica granite and diabase intrusive rocks.
-East-west trending, Tertiary age granodiorite porphyry dikes and intrusive bodies occur within the center of his target.
+The third zone (approximately 1.5kms by 1.0km) is located at the south end of the property and is predominantly underlain by Precambrian age granite and diabase.
+Northwest trending, Laramide age granodiorite porphyry dikes and intrusive bodies occur within the center of his target.
 This zone exhibits a good correlation between the copper mineralization and sericite alteration in outcrop and exhibits a copper-molybdenum signature.
 This area is similar to Target # 2 in that it is copper-molybdenum dominant with significant gold-silver values.

 During the mapping program, a considerable number of vein assemblages typical of a porphyry environment were observed in outcrop over the property.
 Vein assemblages include: sheeted biotite, epidote-quartz-hematite, quartz-hematite, quartz with sericite and albite selvages, chlorite, epidote-chlorite, quartz-magnetite, quartz-pyrite-jarosite, siderite-barite, fluorite-quartz with sericite selvages, quartz-tourmaline, hematite-quartz with potassic selvages and D veins were observed in bedrock.